alukach/vector-ocean/readme.md

 gdalwarp -s_srs epsg:4326 -t_srs epsg:3857 -of GTIFF -te -20037508.34 -20037508.34 20037508.34 20037508.34 -r cubic data/GEBCO_2014_1D.nc data/GEBCO_2014_1D_3857.tif
 ```

 If the file were drastically larger, it might make sense to reproject after we subset our data.
-On a 2.4 GHz Intel Core i5 Retina MacbookPro with 8 GB RAM, this operation took just over 4 minutes.
+On a 2.4 GHz Intel Core i5 Retina MacbookPro with 8 GB RAM, this operation took around 80 seconds.

 ### 2. Downsample